almariah/yubikey-gpg/README.md

 gpg --gen-revoke 0xD60BAB29C43A7D86 > ~/gpg/revoke.asc
 ```

-The choose `Key has been compromised`.
+Then choose `Key has been compromised`.

 * Backup keys: